FREDVUNI/react-strapi-app/README.md

 # React Vite App with Strapi Backend

-This is a responsive web application built using React with Vite as the build tool and Strapi as the backend CMS (Content Management System).
+This responsive web application is built using React with Vite as the build tool and Strapi as the backend CMS (Content Management System).
 The application is designed to be mobile-friendly and adapt to various screen sizes.

 ## Table of Contents